dd32/td-gh-ex/readme.txt

 HOW TO CREATE A LINK PORTAL
 ===========================
-If you only want to display a list of links you can install this plugin: https://wordpress.org/plugins/page-links-to While creating a post you can add the URL (website) of your choice.
+To display a list of website links you can install this plugin: https://wordpress.org/plugins/page-links-to While creating a post you can add the URL (website) of your choice.
 When you click the post link in frontend it will redirect you to this URL (so the post will not open).